 Dawn LeFevre began working on the backstretch of Atlantic City Racecourse at the age of sixteen.
 After graduating from Cook College of Rutgers University with a B.S. in Animal Science, she spent the next thirteen years training and racing horses in New Jersey, Pennsylvania and Delaware.
 She currently works as a contributor for www.PastTheWire.com and has been published in Equus, Weird NJ, the Pacific Coast Journal and The Press of Atlantic City.

-She lives in South Jersey with her husband Mark, Australian Shepherd Domino and two cats, Lynx and Tribble.
+She lives in South Jersey with her husband Mark, Australian Shepherd Domino and their cat Tribble.

 by Dawn LeFevre

 A rebellious ponygirl.